 This gravity-defying study is the Ruby Throated Hummingbird with Trumpet Vine, an edition of 50 and measuring 10” high.
 Sculpted by Richard Roberts, it was a 1989 introduction

 The limited-edition Bulmer’s Cider Woodpecker was one of two promotional pieces that Connoisseur created on commission for the H.P.
 Bulmer company.
-This was a small edition of only 15 pieces (perhaps they were intended for Bulmer’s corporate personnel?), is 9” high and with an equal wingspan, and about 7.5” deep.
+This was a small edition of only 15 pieces.
+It is 9” high and with an equal wingspan, and about 7.5” deep.

 Devotion (Collared Doves with Camellias) was 16″ high and an issue of 25 sculptures.
 One can almost hear them cooing!
 This lovely study is particularly romantic in feeling and and also shows the camellia hybrid ‘El Dorado.’